 The best advice any writer will give you is to get your work proofread early and as often.

-A third party will spot logical mistakes you may have made, or any issues you may have with the flow that you may have missed.
+A third party will spot logical mistakes you may have made or any issues you may have with the flow you may have missed.

 I recommend using somebody you trust and know will give you honest and fair feedback.